 Egypt is probably the oldest civilization on the face of the earth dating back to more than 5000 years and also one of the few nations which have left a big mark on people's hearts and minds for countless generations.
-Egypt's legacy goes back to more than 5000 years filled with happiness and agony; each era had its own unique transformation and factors which made a great influence through the ages.
+Egypt's legacy goes back to more than 5000 years filled with happiness and agony; each era had its own unique transformation and factors that greatly influenced the ages.
 Egypt’s cities and monuments are enchanting portraits reflecting the grandeur of ancient Egyptian History.
 Here is a detailed guide to all of Egypt’s UNESCO World Heritage Sites:

 The city of Aswan has been always known to be the place of power and miracles.
 It acted as the southern border frontier to Egypt and the gateway to the heart of Africa.
-The city contains some of the most hypnotic monument s in history like the miraculous Abu Simbel which was built by Ramsess II between 1244 and 1224 BC to immortalize his great victory in the battle of Kadesh in 1274 BC and his long legacy.
+The city contains some of the most hypnotic monuments in history like the miraculous Abu Simbel which was built by Ramsess II between 1244 and 1224 BC to immortalize his great victory in the battle of Kadesh in 1274 BC and his long legacy.
 The Abu Simbel Temples are the personification of the glory of the new kingdom of ancient Egypt, it is on the west bank of the Nile, 230 km(140mi) southwest of Aswan on the western bank of Lake Nasser where it was carved on the face of a rocky mountain.
 Ramsess also honors the gods like Amun, Ptah, Re-Hor-Akhty to order to his good fortune and graces in the mortal and the immortal life.
 The temple was celebrated at the sun festival when the sun enters the Abu Simbel and illuminates the face of the four statues of Ramsess II, Ptah (God of creation), Amun (The Creator God), and Ra (Sun God) on the 22 of February and October.
 The temples were in danger by the rising waters of the Aswan high dam.
 The temple was saved by UNESCO in the 60s in the most challenging archeological rescuing operation in history which took four years from 1964 to 1968 and in 1979 was inducted in the UNESCO heritage sites.
 One of the most beautiful constructions is the Philae temple which was constructed between 380-362 BC by king Ptolemy II and many other kings from the Ptolemaic Era on a rocky island known for being a trade center in the middle of the river Nile south of Aswan, known as “Apo” that means Ivory and also by the Greek name “Elephantine”.
 The temple was the house of worship for “Isis” the goddess of Motherhood, healing, and birth.
 The temple was relocated by Unesco as a part of a rescue operation in the 60s.
 Discover the glory of the kings and queens in the golden city of Thebes.

 Some might ask, Is Luxor a UNESCO world heritage site? then the answer is yes, as the majestic city of Thebes is known today as Luxor which is one of the few cities that had the honor of serving as the capital of Egypt during the new kingdom (1570-1069 BCE) from the 11th to the 18th dynasty.
 It is located east of the Nile River about 500 mi (800 KM) and 419 mi (675 km) south of modern Cairo.
 The city was acted as the seat of the rule and the center of religious activities and a cultural center.
 Thebes was able to charm many travelers with its allure and grandeur for countless generations as the greek poet homer called it the city with a thousand gates and The city's name is derived from the Greek word "Thebai".
 It was known as the city of Amon because it contained the worship house of the God Awn and the main location for many festivals like the famous festival of Shemu & Opet.
 After the city was freed from the Hyksos between (1530-1520 BC) and many pharaohs constructed many monuments all across it to showcases the enchanting glory of Thebes and immortalize their names and legacy in History.
 The city is holding several monuments for each pharaoh from the 18th dynasty in the new kingdom who worked tirelessly to establish a great powerful kingdom whose name will last forever.
 The holy Karnak temple is probably the most famous temple in the history of ancient Egypt, it was constructed by Amenhotep III (1353-1279 BC) as a worship center for many deities mainly the holy triad of the creator god Amun-re, the goddess of balance and truth Mut and the moon god Khnosu.
 In the heart of Luxor's mountains lies the royal Valley of the Kings which holds the tombs of more than 60 kings of the new kingdom while the valley of the queens was the home of the wives of the pharaohs.
-Thebes contains the valley of the nobles that were constructed for 500 individuals who worked as governors or tax collectors or a form of nobility.
+Thebes contain the nobles' valley that was constructed for 500 individuals who worked as governors or tax collectors or a form of nobility.
 Amenhotep III was also responsible for the construction of the Luxor Temple the centerpiece of the Opet festival that was dedicated to the rejuvenation of kingship, the Luxor also saw the crowning of many kings like Alexander the Great.
 At the entrance of Luxor lies two massive statues of Amenhotep III guarding the entire city.
 Thebes holds the beautiful temple of Hatshepsut which is a great example of the brilliant architecture of the new kingdom.
 The city of Thebes was inducted into the Unesco heritage cities in 1979.
 Explore how the evolution of whales took place millions of years ago.

-Egypt has always known for being the embodiment of heritage and greatness so don't miss the once-in-a-lifetime opportunity to explore all the magical destinations from above and more with our Egypt Classic trips.
+Egypt has always been known for being the embodiment of heritage and greatness so don't miss the once-in-a-lifetime opportunity to explore all the magical destinations from above and more with our Egypt Classic trips.
 Listen to the true calling of beauty and travel to the land of wonders.